Time to take your life to the next level.

 - Feeling directionless with no plan or purpose

 - Inability to stick to resolutions, habits and routines

 - Disliking your job or career

 - Struggling to create relationships

 - Low financial health and problematic spending habits

 - Spiritual dilemmas

-Note that if you can more serious mental health issues such as anxiety and depression, you should consult your doctor and/or registered counsellor.
+Note that if you have more serious mental health issues such as anxiety and depression, you should consult your doctor and/or registered counselor.

 If you’re happy as you are, then absolutely not.

 Life coaching is for those who are interested in self-improvement and working on a particular area of their lives.